 THE BATTLE OF THE ALAMO: EPILOGUE

-That final battle in the pre-dawn morning of Sunday, March 6, 1836, continues to be wrapped in mystery, legend and myth.
-This is mostly because of the lack of eyewitness accounts.
-The only witnesses inside the Alamo who survived the attack were: Travis’s slave Joe, Susanna Dickinson, and a small group of Tejano women and children.
+That final battle in the pre-dawn morning of Sunday, March 6, 1836, continues to be wrapped in mystery, legend, and myth.
+This is mostly due to the lack of eyewitness accounts.
+The only witnesses inside the Alamo who survived the attack were Travis’s slave Joe, Susanna Dickinson, and a small group of Tejano women and children.

 Joe was the only survivor to have been on the north wall at the start of the attack.
 However, after Travis was killed, he ran back to their room on the west wall, spending the rest of the battle in hiding.
-Susanna, with the rest of the women and children, were in the dark Sacristy of the church.
-All they could report on was the horrible sounds of the battle that they heard.
+Susanna, with the rest of the women and children, were in the dark Sacristy of the Alamo’s church.
+All they could report on was the horrible sounds of the battle they heard coming from outside.

 Other witnesses were some of the Mexican officers who took part in the attack.
 Although they were inside the Alamo during the battle, they could only give a general accounting of what took place during the fighting.
-Most of them, not knowing who the different players were amongst the defenders, weren’t able to give very many of the particulars.
-Also, due to the politics at the time, some of these accounts may be less than accurate.
+Most of them, not knowing who the different players were amongst the defenders, weren’t able to give very many of the particulars on what happened to them.
+Also, due to the politics of the time, some of these accounts are less than accurate.

 One of the most often asked questions is, how many died in the Battle of the Alamo.
 This would seem to be an easy answer.
-However, as with many battles, the numbers of casualties often change with time; and with the Alamo, it’s even more ambiguous.
+But as it is with many accounts the numbers of casualties often change with time; and with the Alamo, it’s even more ambiguous.

-This increase in the number of Alamo defenders has caused some controversy.
-However, even with that increased number, the Alamo defenders still killed almost twice as many Mexican soldiers.
-In my last post I wrote how Santa Anna had called the Battle of the Alamo, “but a small affair.”
+I wrote earlier, Santa Anna had commented after the battle that the Alamo was, “But a small affair.”
 What I didn’t write was what one of his officers then said, “Another victory like this will destroy us.”